eddyystop/mithril-components/README.md

 #### Occlusion components

-Occlusion implementations helps you implement efficient components that render only what is visible on screen.
+Occlusion implementations helps you implement efficient components that render only what is visible on the screen.
+They are useful for large tables, large lists, infinite scrolling, deferring rendering of below-the-fold content, and parallax sites.

 - ```occlusionContainer``` - A container to hold components able to render only what is visible.